santiagomonteromendieta/santiagomonteromendieta.github.io/_pages/about.md

 <div class="section-card">
   <h2 style="color: #5474B8; border-bottom: 3px solid #5474B8; padding-bottom: 0.5rem; margin-top: 0.5rem;">Introduction</h2>
   <p>👋 Hi, I'm <strong>Santi</strong> — an evolutionary biologist interested in the molecular basis of life's incredible diversity.
 I'm a Postdoc at the <a href="http://english.ioz.cas.cn/" target="_blank">Institute of Zoology, Chinese Academy of Sciences</a> in Beijing, where I work with the <a href="https://guolaboratory.com/" target="_blank">Fish Evolution and Genomics Group</a>.
-My research blends bioinformatics and genomics to explore how species adapt and diversify, uncovering the mechanisms that shape evolution across the animal kingdom.</p>
+In my research, I combine bioinformatics and genomics to explore how species adapt and diversify.
+My goal is to understand the mechanisms that shape evolution across the animal kingdom.</p>
 </div>

 <div style="display: grid; grid-template-columns: repeat(auto-fit, minmax(300px, 1fr)); gap: 1rem; margin: 2rem 0;">